skoleapp/skole-frontend/markdown/en/blogs/skole-released-in-app-stores.md

 ### Packing it All in a Mobile App

 Since we fist launched Skole a few weeks back, our app has been available only as a website.
 However, we know that students love apps!
-That's why we have now released Skole on the [Apple App Store](https://apps.apple.com/app/skole-for-students/id1547995609) and [Google Play](https://play.google.com/store/apps/details?id=com.skole) store.
+That's why we have now released Skole on the [Apple App Store](https://apps.apple.com/app/skole-for-students/id1547995609) and [Google Play Store](https://play.google.com/store/apps/details?id=com.skole).
 The app is free, contains no ads or in-app purchases, and requires no registration!

 We hope that you enjoy using Skole!